 - They cut through chicken bones easily – every prepper who eats meat should know how to eviscerate a chicken.

-Plus they do a bunch of other things like open bottles and cut tape.
-I bought mine at Amazon.
+- Plus they do a bunch of other things like open beer bottles and bottle lids.

 These are actually vital preps – in the event of a prolonged power outage, you’re going to need to write some things down.